HelgeGehring/gdshelpers/README.md

 * A waveguide part, allowing easy chaing of bends and straight waveguides.
   - Includes parameterized paths and Bézier curves.
   - Automatic smooth connection to a target point/port
+  - The size of the waveguide can be tapered (linear or by a user defined function), which can e.g. be used for optical edge coupling or electronic contact pads
 * Different types of splitters:
   - Y-splitter
   - MMI-splitters